IU-PR/Capstone_project/content/docs/Groups/FairLance.md

 # **Week #2**

-# **Introduction**

-**FairLance**: Introducing Fairlance, an innovative platform that aims to provide fair opportunities to freelancers worldwide.
+**FairLance**: Introducing [Fairlance](http://fairlance.ru/), an innovative platform that aims to provide fair opportunities to freelancers worldwide.
 Leveraging decentralized technologies, our website will transcend geographical boundaries, empowering freelancers to expand their reach without worrying about excessive fees, unlike other conventional freelancing platforms

 <div style="text-align: center;">
   <img src="https://hackmd.io/_uploads/ryqd33sP2.png" alt="FairLance" width="600" height="300">
 </div>

-The adoption of our new payment method brings a significant positive impact on users.
-It eliminates numerous limitations that currently exist in the industry, transforming the way freelancers and service providers operate.
-Unlike existing websites that impose restrictions based on specific locations and pay discrepancies based on nationalities, our platform fosters inclusivity and equal opportunities for all.
-Join us as we revolutionize the freelancing landscape, offering a borderless and equitable platform for talented individuals to thrive and get paid securely with cryptocurrencies.

 By the end of the second week in this project, we have gained a clearer vision and deeper insights.
 The upcoming report will provide comprehensive technical details related to the project, offering valuable additional information.

-For additional information, please reach out to me on Telegram at <a href="https://t.me/AhmadAlhusein">@AhmadAlhusein</a>.

-You can check our progress in the <a href="https://github.com/AhmadAlhussin2/fairlance">project repository</a>

-## **Week 2 - Choosing the Tech Stack, Designing the Architecture**
+## **Choosing the Tech Stack, Designing the Architecture**

 ### **Tech Stack Selection**